 |EDU4345||Student/Intern Teaching/Seminar – 2nd semester||4|

 |Total Unit Requirement||33|

 NDNU students enrolled in its credential programs may articulate up to 12 units toward a master’s degree.
-Candidates should contact the program director of the master’s degree of interest for more information.
+Interested candidates should contact the Program Director of Master of Arts in Education for more information.